alfonsodlopez/ADL-Website/content/blog/significance_of_sleep/index.md

     * Ambien induced sleep decreases connections formed from learning during the day up to 50%, done in rats for neuroplasticity.

 ## Miscellaneous Tidbits
 * Don't wear shades in the morning.
 Let natural light hit your eyes in the morning without shades on.
-Humans have a retinal mechanism that goes from the thalamus into hypothalamus that regulates your circadium rythm.
+Humans have a retinal mechanism (see the circadian rhythm section) that goes from the thalamus into hypothalamus that regulates your circadium rythm.
 Use shades in the afternoon to encourage the production of melatonin.

 # Sources
 1. Walker, Matthew P. Why We Sleep: Unlocking the Power of Sleep and Dreams.
 Scribner, an Imprint of Simon & Schuster, Inc., 2017.